kaiwhata/nodebots_howto/photon_install.md

 ###I've followed the commands above but after running ```node sumo.js``` my console prints a line ending in particle-io without an error message and then exits.
 - Your photon is probably busted.
 You could try reflashing its firmware or using a different photon.
+-
+###Re-flashing the firmware - get the nodebots event organiser to perform this for you.
+Connect particle via USB, then run `particle setup`.
+You will need a particle build account for this to work.
+Sign in with your particle account details and bind the photon to your particle account.
+Once complete you will need to flash the particle with the `voodoosparck.cpp` following the instructions (here)[https://github.com/voodootikigod/voodoospark].
+Make sure to flash the photon using either the command line (hard way) or the particle build website (easy way) here: https://build.particle.io/build/.
+Depending on your node setup following the sumobot junior build instructions for the arduino base (git clone the repo and npm modules then run npm i) may also help.

+350047000947343432313031

 ###The light on my photon is X colour.
 What does it mean?
 - Flashing Green - attempting to connect to  wireless network.